SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 ![SIR Solution](../assets/SIR.png)

-## Building and Simulating the Jump Process using the DiffEqJump Low-level Interface
+## Building and Simulating the Jump Process using the JumpProcesses Low-level Interface
-We now show how to directly use DiffEqJump's low-level interface to construct and solve our jump process model for ``(S(t),I(t),R(t))``.
+We now show how to directly use JumpProcesses's low-level interface to construct and solve our jump process model for ``(S(t),I(t),R(t))``.
 Each individual jump that can occur is represented through specifying two pieces of information; a `rate` function (i.e. intensity or propensity) for the jump and an `affect`